openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 import { agentDependencies } from '@aries-framework/react-native'
 ```

-### 2- Download genesis file (Optional)
+### 2. Download genesis file (Optional)

 ####Mobile agent context:
-When working with an Indy network, the ledger’s genesis file contains the information necessary for an agent to connect to that ledger.
-In other words, the genesis file contains the schema (like a DB schema) of the target Indy node ledger you are attempting to connect to.
-You will need the genesis file of the Indy ledger you are connecting to, to issue, accept, prove, and verify credentials.
+You will need the [genesis](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/transactions.html#genesis-transactions) file of the Indy ledger you are connecting to, to issue, accept, prove, and verify credentials.
 For example, lets say your agent will need to accept a verifiable credential from trinsic.id, you will probably need to download the genesis file for the Sovrin network.

 - [Sovrin Mainnet](https://github.com/sovrin-foundation/sovrin/blob/master/sovrin/pool_transactions_live_genesis)